alvmoralesm/bsale-frontend/README.md

 ## Prerequisites <a name = "prerequisites"></a>

 First of all you'll need to have up and running the backend that is consumed by this web app.
 You can find the backend <a href="https://github.com/alvmoralesm/bsale-backend">here</a> with its documentation that'll help you set it up properly.
-After you've done, you can continue with this.
+After you've done it, you can continue with this.
 You'll also need to have installed <a href="https://nodejs.org/en/">Node.js</a> in your local machine.

 ## Deployed <a name = "deployed"></a>